 If you’re building a new home, you may need some help when it comes to financing.
 This is because you can’t take out a conventional mortgage without a house to live in.
 This is where a home construction loan can come in handy.

 Home construction loans provide temporary financing that can help you fund the various costs of building a new home.
 When your home is complete and habitable, you will have to refinance your construction loan into a standard permanent mortgage.

 Most people find it hard to pay upfront for the cost of a new residential or commercial project.
 Hence, the process of getting a home construction loan usually begins with a lender, such as a local credit union or regional bank.

-However, keep in mind that unlike a traditional loans, construction loans in Colorado are more difficult to secure because you are requesting to borrow funds for a new home that does not exist yet.
+However, keep in mind that unlike a traditional loans, construction loans are more difficult to secure because you are requesting to borrow funds for a new home that does not exist yet.